Despite its importance to modern life, internet access can easily be overlooked when hunting for a new house or flat to rent.

 Many broadband contracts (and most of the best deals) have a term of 12-24 months, which can be longer than the contract on a rented home.
 To avoid getting stuck paying for a broadband service that you no longer receive, or being hit with a cancellation fee, forward planning is necessary.

-Enquire about your broadband provider's procedure for switching when moving home so you know if it will be easy to carry the service over to another property and how much it may cost.
+If you think you're likely to carry on using the same ISP, investigate your provider's procedure for switching when moving home so you know if it will be easy to carry the service over to another property and how much it may cost.
 You can also read more in our guide onto how to switch broadband.

 If you do end up having to cancel a contract early make sure to speak to the provider so you know exactly what it will cost.
 If there’s a fair amount of time remaining the cancellation fees can be expensive.

 You may also wish to consider a broadband service on a short term contract.
-These can be rolling monthly, three or six month contracts, and there are student broadband deals designed to fit around term times.
-This can avoid the hassle of a longer term deal, but you will probably end up paying more per month relative to a longer contract.
+These can be rolling monthly, three or six-month contracts, or student broadband deals designed to fit around term times.
+This can avoid the hassle of a longer-term deal, but you will probably end up paying more per month relative to a longer contract.

 And as well as the contract length, remember that you'll usually need to pass a credit check to sign up for a broadband deal.
 If that's a problem you'll find a few providers offering broadband without a credit check.